milucid/usap_a2/report.md

 ![Temperature Graph](temp_20201016.png)

 This graph was created by using gnuplot and the output data that was stored in 'kernel_performance_data' file from the 'get_temp' script that I have created and ran during the compiling process.

+After altering the gnuplot config, I used the following command:

+`plot "kernel_performance_data" using 1:3 title "temperature" with lines lc rgb '#8b1a0e' lt 1 lw 2`

 As you can see, the device temperature increased and decreased throughout the building/compiling process.
 At 16:55 I started the script and the CPU temp went to 61 degrees celsius and backdown to 56 at 16:58.
 Within this timeframe, the device was installing the dependencies, cloning both kernel and assignment repositories, and configurating the kernel.